nloyfer/wgbs_tools/tutorial/README.md

 chr3  119531385  119531943  5394858   5394867  0.87               0.87                   0.96
 ```

+It is also possible to calculate the average methylation of each block for groups of beta files with the `-g group_file.csv` flag.
+See next section for an example of a group file.

 ### Differentially Methylated Regions
 We can use the `wgbstools find_markers` command to find DMRs for two or more groups of samples, e.g. case and control, different tissues, etc.
 This command takes as input: